davidkellis/able/README.md

 There are special semantics around accessing and assigning to a `CallStackLocal` variable.

 1. Assignment to a call stack local variable requires that the type of the right-hand-side of an assignment expression matches the type wrapped by the `CallStackLocal` wrapper type.
-For example, if `x` is of type `CallStackLocal Int`, then `x = 5` is what an assignment expression should look like, rather than `x = CallStackLocal(5)`.
+For example, if `x` is of type `CallStackLocal i32`, then `x = 5` is what an assignment expression should look like, rather than `x = CallStackLocal(5)`.

 2. Assigning a value to a call stack local variable only binds the value to that variable name within the scope of the call stack that evaluated the assignment expression.